return42/sphkerneldoc/doc/books/linux_tv/media/v4l/func-open.rst

 Description
 ===========

-To open a V4L2 device applications call ``open()`` with the desired device name.
+To open a V4L2 device applications call :c:func:`open()` with the desired device name.
 This function has no side effects; all data format parameters, current input or output, control values or other properties remain unchanged.
-At the first ``open()`` call after loading the driver they will be reset to default values, drivers are never in an undefined state.
+At the first :c:func:`open()` call after loading the driver they will be reset to default values, drivers are never in an undefined state.

 Return Value
 ============

-On success ``open`` returns the new file descriptor.
+On success :c:func:`open()` returns the new file descriptor.
 On error -1 is returned, and the ``errno`` variable is set appropriately.
 Possible error codes are:

 EACCES
     The caller has no permission to access the device.